The Power of Prayer

 Is Jewish prayer an eternal constant or does its role evolve in a contemporary world?

 In a recent interview, Chief Rabbi Jonathan Sacks explained that “prayer was a conversation with the voice within that is also the voice beyond.
 In prayer books, three times a day, we remind ourselves that God lifts the fallen, heals the sick and asks us to do what He does and be His partner.”

 The publication of the new Siddur with translation and commentary by the Chief Rabbi is a landmark moment in Anglo-Jewry.
 It could be seen to define the approach to prayer of a generation.
 Rabbi Sacks discussed the place of prayer today with Leon Wieseltier, whose celebrated book, Kaddish, is an exhaustive, deeply personal meditation on the obligations and meaning of daily prayer.

-Andrew Renton is a writer and curator.
-He is Director of Curating at Goldsmiths, University of London.
+Andrew Renton is director of the Marlborough Contemporary gallery and Professor of Curating at Goldsmith’s College, University of London.